ScriptaGames/scripta-web/source/_posts/In-Orange-Light.md

 Second, system-of-numbers games need careful design and planning.
 In Orange Light is essentially a small spreadsheet where you click buttons in order to keep some numbers within a desired range.
 It seemed very simple at first, but a slew of problems arose after I *thought* I had finished the simulation.

 Third, and unsurprisingly, immersion and atmosphere are very difficult to execute on.
-I wouldn't call the game *fun*, but it was a successful experiment.
+As a first experiment, I'm pretty happy with how things turned out.

 Fourth, and last, if a game has *meters*, and those meters indicate how Good/Bad something is, make sure they all go in the same direction.
 In my game, the Warmth meter wants to be high, and the Hunger meter wants to be low.
 That's been the single biggest point of absolutely understandable confusion.